 The student should bring a Faculty Advisor Form [PDF] to the initial meeting along with other information listed on the form for the Advisor's use.
 A signature is required by the Advisor on the form and is due to the Office of Medical Education & Student Affairs in Mastin #202.

-Faculty Advisors have a limit of 4 advisees per year.
+Faculty Advisors should have a limit of 4 advisees per year.

 Faculty Advisors to senior M4 students are volunteers who have agreed to help students: